the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-solo.md

 > **https://mybinder.org/v2/gh/your-username/my-first-binder/master?urlpath=lab**

-**N.B.:** We've already seen how the `?filepath=` argument can link to a specific file in the "What Binder Provides" section at the beginning of this workshop.
+**N.B.:** We've already seen how the `?filepath=` argument can link to a specific file in the [What Binder Provides](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-solo.md#what-binder-provides) section at the beginning of this workshop.

 Here you can access:
 * Notebooks